 Guidance has been prepared by the Veterinary Harmonisation Group, made up of representatives from national competent authorities, the Agency and industry, to assist applicants in the preparation of their dossiers.
 EMA-specific guidance has been published by the Agency.

-The formatted table template should be included in the cover letter of submitted applications until further notice.
 The use of the electronic Application Forms (eAFs) is mandatory for the Centralised Procedure.
 The Agency strongly recommends the use of a single electronic application form per submission, even if the submission concerns multiple target species / strengths / pharmaceutical forms.

 Information on the electronic Application Form electronic application form can be found on the eSubmission eAF webpage.